 - Bedfordshire Times: licence changed at Crown (Bedford Petty Sessions): 24th February 1855;

 - R Box 55, vol. 7 Bun.
 DD: sale of Duke of Bedford's estate to George and Arthur James Keeble: 1902;

 - RR15/21: ale catalogue of property of George and Arthur James Keeble in Cople: 1902

 List of Licensees:

-Note that this is not a complete list ; entries in italics refer to licensees where either beginning or end, or both, dates are not known:
+Note that this is not a complete list; italics indicate licensees whose beginning and/or end dates are not known

 1861-1876: Jeremiah Thorpe